DavidGRamiro/DavidGRamiro/README.md

  🌱 I’m Web Developer

- 📫 If you are trying to find me, check my email on the right side!
+ 📫 If you are trying to find me, check my email on the left side!

 🚀 I really love travel and meet some people from diferents countries. ¿Who don´t?